devondragon/SpringUserFramework/README.md

 ## How To Get Started

+### Quickstart Guide
+You can jump right in and get started by following the [Quickstart Guide](QUICKSTART.md).

+For more information, read on.

 ### Configuring Your Local Environment
 There is an example configuration file in /src/main/resources called application-local.yml-example.
 By default this project's gradle bootRun command runs Spring using the "local" profile.
 So you can just copy that file to application-local.yml and replace the values (keys, URLs, etc..) with your values.
 If you are using a different profile to run (such as default) you will just need to ensure the same configs are in place in your active configuration file(s).